 Note to readers: the following essay is shared with students in my online art journaling workshop: The Creative Sketchbook.

 I’m showing these because to show you it is an outcome (a product!) that happened as a result of the creative journey principles shared in the workshop.
 Those in The Creative Sketchbook workshop will recognize some of the images, as they are some of the pages from my sketchbooks used in the tutorials.

 As I read through this essay in preparation for the upcoming session of The Creative Sketchbook, I thought that it was something I’d share with you here on my blog, because the questions below come up a lot.

 We work the the principles of listening, observing, flow and alignment as part of the creative journey, so those are concepts you’ll find bolded.

-How practical is it to keep an art journal or sketchbook?
+How practical is it to keep a creative sketchbook?
 What are they for?
 Why bother?

 These questions, and variations of, have come from people who are curious about this process.
 But they’ve also come from within, when I struggle with whatever obstacles arise to interfere with what matters most.

-How can something that is so fun, and so…seemingly frivolous—playing with paint on paper, along with collage, photography, drawing and stream-of-conscious play, inside a sketchbook—really make a dent in the big deal problems and struggles that I am facing right now?
+How can something that is so fun, and so…seemingly frivolous—playing with paint on paper, along with collage, photography, drawing and stream-of-conscious writing, inside a sketchbook—really make a dent in the big deal problems and struggles that I am facing right now?

 Those obstacles come part and parcel with pursuing any creative dream.